Let’s learn the signs and symptoms of emotional abuse so we can heal

-Emotional abuse is an unwelcome member of every family experiencing substance abuse disorder in a loved one.
-Did you know there are 27 million adult children of parents with Alcohol or Substance Use Disorders in the United States?
+First, as we get into this, remember that it is easy to fall into unhealthy relationships when you grow up in dysfunction.
+So, in many cases, emotional abuse is an unwelcome member of every family.
+Particularly for families experiencing substance abuse disorder in a loved one.
+By the way, did you know there are 27 million adult children of parents with Alcohol or Substance Use Disorders in the United States?
 And there are some 6 million children under the age of 18 living in homes where there is an alcohol or substance use problem.
 Yet, we don’t always acknowledge and cope effectively, which leads us to feel hopeless and helpless.

 Addiction is a family disease in which everyone is affected